 "Well, that went swimmingly," she said very sarcastically.

-I proceeded to be ignored by my family the majority of the meal.
+I proceeded to be ignored by my family for the majority of the meal.

 Normally, that would be a good thing but I felt hurt anyway.
 They didn't know I was in a low cycle.
 They didn't know I didn't want to socialize.
 So when they ignored me, I knew it had nothing to do with giving me grace for feeling bad; it was because they didn't care.

-My boyfriend and I needed to run a quick errand on the way back to the house, so we were the last to get there.
-I walked in and found the family - all sitting around the kitchen table.
+My boyfriend and I needed to run a quick errand on the way home, so we were the last to get there.
+I walked in and found the family all sitting around the kitchen table.
 Our kitchen table sits 6; our dining room table can hold as many as 10.
 They were crowded around the kitchen table - leaving no room for my boyfriend and me.

 They knew we were coming.
 They knew the reason I needed to get out of there had nothing to do with them but was because it was loud in the restaurant.
-They didn't know that I was in a low cycle.
-But they excluded us anyway.
+What they didn't know was that I was in a low cycle (because they don't understand mental illness.)

-I had been looking forward to this evening for a few weeks.
-After consulting with my daughter and her fiance', I got tickets to see "It's a Wonderful Life" at the Alabama Theatre for tonight.
-I made sure their schedule was open, only to find out yesterday that they had ended up making plans to go out of town today.
+I had been looking forward to the evening's activity for a few weeks.
+After consulting with my daughter and her fiance', I got all of us tickets to see "It's a Wonderful Life" at the Alabama Theatre.
+I made sure their schedule was open, only to find out yesterday that they ended up making plans to go out of town today.

-So, I had 2 tickets that at this late time I couldn't find someone to give them to.
-Everyone already had plans.
-I even tried to give away my ticket too so my boyfriend could go with some of his guys friends (plus, I was so down I didn't know if I'd enjoy it).
+So, I had 2 tickets that no one could use.
+Everyone I called already had plans.
+I even tried to give away my ticket too so my boyfriend could go with some of his guy friends (plus, I was so down I didn't know if I'd enjoy it).

-I had originally wanted my parents to go, knowing how much they would like going.
-I offered them to them again and they said they would go.
+I had originally wanted my parents to go, knowing how much they would enjoy it.
+I offered the tickets to them again and they said they would go.

-The logistics of getting them there where they wouldn't have to wait in line and we could get a few of the limited handicapped seats in a general admission scenario was a nightmare.
-But we figured it out and did it.
+The logistics of getting them there so that we could get a few of the limited handicapped seats in a general admission scenario was a nightmare.
+But we figured it out.

-I'm glad I went because it was the only Christmas-y thing I think I'll do this year outside of family stuff.
-However, I was so tired from the depression that I kept falling asleep during the movie.
+I'm glad I went because it was the only Christmas-y thing I think I'll do this year (outside of family stuff.)
+I was so tired from depression that I kept falling asleep during the movie.
 It was still worth all of the hassle.